mnshdw/squirrel-lsp/README.md

 ---

-## Troubleshooting

-- "Could not locate the squirrel-lsp executable"
-  - Set the Server Path setting to the binary, or place it on PATH.
-- Permission denied (Unix)
-  - Ensure the binary is executable: `chmod +x /path/to/squirrel-lsp`.
-- Extension not activating
-  - Ensure the file extension is `.nut` and VS Code version is ≥ 1.90.

----

 ## Developing

 ### Prerequisites

-- **Rust toolchain** (rustup) – to build the LSP server
+- Rust toolchain (rustup) – to build the LSP server
-- **Node.js 18+** – to build the VS Code extension
+- Node.js 18+ – to build the VS Code extension

 ### Build the server